 Life Cycle

-Sharp-shins build their nests in areas with abundant songbirds, which they feed to their nestlings.
-Nests are usually built in pines or other conifers, usually positioned high in a tree but sheltered by higher forest branches.
-They are shallow platforms 1–2 feet wide and half a foot deep, built of dead twigs.
 A clutch comprises 3–8 eggs, which are incubated 30–35 days.
 After hatching, they remain at the nest 21–28 days, but are dependent on the parents for several more weeks, as they gradually learn to hunt for themselves.
 There is only one brood a year.
-Sharp-shinned hawks can live to be at least 12 years old.

 People used to kill sharp-shinned and Cooper’s hawks because they were deemed “destroyers” of birds, including, sometimes, free-roaming juvenile poultry.
 Today, we have a much more balanced view, but it can still be upsetting when an accipiter lingers around a birdfeeder, stalking songbirds.
 If this happens in your backyard, try removing your feeders for a few weeks; the hawk will move somewhere else.

 Sharp-shins are one of the species that declined in the middle 1900s due to widespread DDT use.
-Some still have high levels of this pesticide, apparently because they prey on birds in South America, where DDT is still legal.
+Some sharp-shins still have high levels of this pesticide, likely because DDT is still legal in South America where many of these hawks and their prey spend the winter.

-As with most predators, accipiters are probably naturally rare.
+As with most predators, accipiters (sharp-shinned hawks, Cooper's hawks, and goshawks) are probably naturally rare.
 Generally speaking, the more abundant the prey, the more abundant the predators, and hopefully vice versa; an abundance of accipiters is usually a sign of good health for other bird populations in general.

 The possible presence of hawks or other predators helps explain why songbirds are so nervously vigilant, with such quick reflexes.